Cognitive Assessments in Heidelberg for Children, Teens & Adults

 A cognitive assessment is a multi-step process that includes a combination of interviews, testing, and feedback.
 Each component helps us gather information about development and skills, leading to a comprehensive and personalised report.
-The assessment includes:

 Developmental Interview